yugabyte/yugabyte-db/docs/content/preview/faq/yugabytedb-managed-faq.md

 ### What cluster configurations can I create?

-Using YugabyteDB Managed, you can create single region clusters that can be deployed across multiple and single availability zones.
+Using YugabyteDB Managed, you can create single- and multi-region clusters that can be deployed across multiple and single availability zones.

-The Fault Tolerance of a cluster determines how resilient the cluster is to node and availability zone failures and, by extension, the cluster configuration.
+The Fault Tolerance of a cluster determines how resilient the cluster is to failures and, by extension, the cluster configuration.
 You can configure clusters with the following fault tolerances in YugabyteDB Managed:

+- **Region Level** - a minimum of 3 nodes spread across 3 regions with a [replication factor](../../architecture/docdb-replication/replication/) (RF) of 3.
+YugabyteDB can continue to do reads and writes even in case of an region failure.
+This configuration provides the maximum protection for a region failure.
+For horizontal scaling, nodes are scaled in increments of 3.
 - **Availability Zone Level** - a minimum of 3 nodes spread across multiple availability zones with a RF of 3.
 YugabyteDB can continue to do reads and writes even in case of an availability zone failure.
-This configuration provides the maximum protection for a data center failure.
-Recommended for production deployments.
+This configuration provides the protection for a data center failure.
 For horizontal scaling, nodes are scaled in increments of 3.
-- **Node Level** - a minimum of 3 nodes deployed in a single availability zone with a [replication factor](../../architecture/docdb-replication/replication/) (RF) of 3.
+- **Node Level** - a minimum of 3 nodes deployed in a single availability zone with a RF of 3.
 YugabyteDB can continue to do reads and writes even in case of a node failure, but this configuration is not resilient to availability zone outages.
 For horizontal scaling, you can scale nodes in increments of 1.
 - **None** - single node, with no replication or resiliency.
 Recommended for development and testing only.

+For production clusters, a minimum of Availability Zone Level is recommended.
+Whether you choose Region or Availability Zone Level depends on your application architecture, design, and latency requirements.

 For multi-region deployments, you can deploy a variety of topologies, including synchronously replicated, geo-level partitioned, cross-cluster, and read replicas.
 For more information, refer to [Topologies](../../yugabyte-cloud/cloud-basics/create-clusters-topology/).